-Three changes were included in the Reform Index’s 194th issue (December 5 to December 18).
+In issue 201 (issue 194 before the audit) of the Reform Index, three changes have been included for the period from December 5 to December 18.
 The Reform Index remains as low as +0.3 points, with values ranging from -5 to +5.

 In the same period, law 2825-IX on liquidating the District Administrative Court of Kyiv and forming the Kyiv City District Administrative Court was also signed.
 This law is an important, albeit technical, step to cleanse Ukraine’s judicial system since it eliminates a compromised court but does not change the global game rules in this area.
 Therefore, we dedicated a separate piece to this law.
 Experts rated the law at +2.0 points.